lexsai/lexsai.github.io/src/projects/school-timetable-bot.md

 (Archived)

-A discord bot made during the online learning of 2020 to notify users of period changes and fetch timetabled classes.
+A discord bot to notify period changes and fetch timetabled classes.

 Written in Python using discord.py.
 Automated the school's student search API to monitor period changes and fetch timetabled classes.